plandes/deepnlp/README.md

 ## Usage and Examples

-If you're in a rush, you can dive right in to the [Movie Review Sentiment] example, which is a working project that uses this library.
+If you're in a rush, you can dive right in to the [Clickbate Text Classification] example, which is a working project that uses this library.
 However, you'll either end up reading up on the [zensols deeplearn] library before or during the tutorial.

 The usage of this library is explained in terms of the examples:

+* The [Clickbate Text Classification] is the best example to start with because the only code

 * The [Movie Review Sentiment] trained and tested on the [Stanford movie review] and [Cornell sentiment polarity] data sets, which assigns a positive or negative score to a natural language movie review by critics.
 Also see